Man City routed 4-0 by Tottenham in fifth-straight defeat as crisis deepens for Pep Guardiola

 But a flying start from Spurs soon put the home team on course for another loss as Maddison volleyed in from close range in the 13th minute and produced a delicate finish to lift the ball over Ederson for his second in the 20th.

-Porro blasted in a third after a swift counter in the 52nd and Johnson completed City’s misery and leave Guardiola admitting his players were “fragile” after the latest loss.
+Porro blasted in a third after a swift counter in the 52nd and Johnson completed City’s misery with Guardiola admitting his players were “fragile” after the latest loss.

 Chelsea, Arsenal and Brighton are six points behind Liverpool after taking the chance to keep the pressure on Arne Slot’s team.